 If your kids play a game that features live voice chat, make sure they disguise their voice.
 If the game does not have this feature, don’t let them use voice chat.

-October is National Cyber Security Month.
-Use these tips to keep your child safe this month and every month.
+Use these tips to keep your child safe online, every time.